Barbara P

 Once you are done with the marking, reread the content and the paragraphs you have marked and mention their issues.
 These issues could be anything like weakness of narrative, the irrelevance of the content, shortage of proof and evidence, or grammatical or stylistic errors.

-Once you have detected the issues, make recommendations about why the paragraph is not as good as the other parts of the manuscript.
+Once you have detected the issues, make recommendations about why the paragraph is lacking.
 Add the suggestions in a separate file or directly on the document and in the column beside the paragraphs.

 Suggest the style of writing, the relevancy of the evidence, or any grammatical issues.
 Other suggestions may include: